Introduction to SQL Operators

 1. Equal to (=)

-This operator checks the value of the two operands is the same or not.
-If it is equal then it returns true, if not returns false.
+This Operator checks whether the value of the two operands is the same.
+If it is equal, it returns true; if not, it returns false.

 SELECT FName, salary FROM finance where salary =5000;